svenslaggare/gitnotes/README.md

 As the data is stored in a git repository, it is possible to grep for past content as well using the `--history` argument.

 ### Interactive mode
-The interactive mode allows some new features, such as the ability of combining different operations into one commit:
+The interactive mode have some additional features that are not available using the CLi directly such as the ability of combining different operations into one commit:

 ```
 $ gitnotes